 Research in the section of gynecologic oncology has covered the gamut of gynecologic malignancies.
 We presently have phase 3 trials in ovarian, cervical and endometrial cancers, involving both national cooperative groups from the Gynecologic Oncology Group (GOG) as well as industry trials to assess the standard of care for these diseases.
 We are participating in phase 1 clinical trials nationally to evaluate cutting edge therapies for cervical and ovarian cancers, including antiangiogenic agents.
 Our clinical trials cover both primary therapy as well as recurrent disease, with the hope of expanding our knowledge as well as offering our patients unique treatments not offered elsewhere.
 Finally, our department is also investigating novel MUC1 vaccine agents in the attempt to prevent recurrence of ovarian cancer with some promising results.

-The Section of Benign Gynecology encompasses several specialty areas, including the Center for Menstrual Disorders, Fibroids and Hysteroscopic Services, the Center for Vulvar and Vaginal Health and the Chronic Pelvic Pain Program.
-Researchers in the Section of Benign Gynecology engage in a wide spectrum of clinical research to improve the care of patients with conditions such as abnormal uterine bleeding, pelvic pain and chronic vaginal conditions.
+The Section of Minimally Invasive Gynecologic Surgery and Benign Gynecology encompasses several specialty areas, including the Center for Menstrual Disorders, Fibroids and Hysteroscopic Services, the Center for Vulvar and Vaginal Health and the Chronic Pelvic Pain Program.
+Researchers in the Section of Minimally Invasive Gynecologic Surgery engage in a wide spectrum of clinical research to improve the care of patients with conditions such as abnormal uterine bleeding, pelvic pain and chronic vaginal conditions.
 Our research also focuses on predictors of surgical and postoperative complications and the prevention of surgical morbidity and mortality.
-The researchers in the Section of Benign Gynecology collaborate with experts in interventional radiology, pathology and other related specialties to advance our knowledge of these conditions.
+Researchers collaborate with experts in interventional radiology, pathology and other related specialties to advance our knowledge of these conditions.

 The Center for Menstrual Disorders, Fibroids and Hysteroscopic Services has internationally recognized gynecologic surgeons whose patient care and research is helping to change the field through collaborative research efforts in abnormal uterine bleeding, fibroids, endometriosis, adenomyosis and endometrial polyps.